MileHacker Logo

 Final Tip

-Wear comfortable walking shoes, especially when exploring the heritage zones or embarking on a mountain excursions.
+Wear comfortable walking shoes, especially when exploring the areas with history or embarking on mountain excursions.

 Famous Landmarks in Erzurum.
 Attractions, Monuments, Sightseeing